 Religious garb is likely to be noticed and have social meaning attached, whether that’s clothing or a head covering like a turban, kippah or hijab.
 We’re not simply noticing that someone has something different on their head than the hat we’re wearing; that’s a superficial difference that somehow manages to make the entire person Other.

 Body size is something that’s become more socially relevant in recent decades.
 The notion of “thin is in” and fat-shaming is very modern.
-A few centuries, if you were on the larger side, people would probably assume you were wealthy enough to eat well.
-Now, you face moralizing of fatness from health professionals and social connections alike, and you’re considered lazy and all that associated nonsense.
+A few centuries ago, if you were on the larger side, people would probably assume you were wealthy enough to eat well.
+Now, you face moralization of fatness from health professionals and social connections alike, and you’re considered lazy and all that associated nonsense.

 It’s easy to assume that the differences we notice and pay attention to are inherently the most meaningful, but they’re not.
-They’re entirely arbitrary, and they’re relevant only because society has chosen to select them.
+They’re entirely arbitrary, and they’re only socially significant because society has chosen to select them.

 I think that’s a flaw in the idea of colour-blindness.
 Not because it’s non-PC to say, but because saying that differences don’t exist kind of misses the boat.
 Differences do exist, but that can be a good thing; it’s only a bad thing because people have decided it is.